carlos-ds/personal-web/articles/github-actions.md

 ## Who is it for?

-Currently, Github Actions is free for all public repositories.
-And private repositories have up to 2.000 free minutes per month.
+Currently, Github Actions is **free** for all **public repositories**.
+And **private repositories** have up to **2.000 free minutes per month**.
 Additional minutes are available at a per-minute basis.

-The flow described above is fairly simple and takes more or less 1 minute to finish.
+The flow described below is fairly simple and takes more or less 1 minute to finish.
 Hence, if our example repository was private (which it is not), it would allow me to automatically pull, test and merge around **2000 times per month**.
 That equates to **60 pushes per day**, not something you're likely to encounter for a personal side project.

 ## What will we automate?